aciccarello/ciccarello.me/posts/recipes/2023-04-03-nutella-stuffed-chocolate-chip-oatmeal-cookies.md

 1. Add the butter to a skillet set over medium heat.
 Cook until the butter begins to brown, about 3-4 minutes, stirring to avoid burning.
 1. Remove from the heat and transfer to a heatproof bowl.
 Let cool 5 minutes or so.
 1. To the brown butter, mix in the brown sugar, granulated sugar, eggs, and vanilla, mixing until smooth.
 1. Add the flour, oats, baking soda, and salt.
-Gently fold in the chocolate chips and pecans.
+Gently fold in the chocolate chips and nuts.
 1. Roll the dough into 1/4 cup balls and place 2 inches apart on the prepared baking sheet.
 1. Split each dough ball in half, then flatten the halves to make room for the Nutella.
 Add 1 rounded teaspoon to the center of each cookie, then cover with the top cookie half, enclosing the Nutella.
 Gently flatten each dough ball down.
 1. Bake 8 minutes.